HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - Stan's Movement Skills
 - laqieer's world map installation utilities
 - Assorted small tweaks and patches by Stan, Tequila, Crazycolorz5, Vennobennu, Leonarth, 7743 and aera
+  - Extra shout out to Stan and Snakey1 for finally squashing the remaining bugs in the magic system!
 - Music hacking utilities by Sme and Alusq
 - Music arrangements based on Echoes OST and on Gaiden MIDI remixes by 雨原
   - "Lord of a Dead Empire" arrangement by Mycahel
 - NGMansion for original save expansion patch; Stan for Expanded Modular Save and Tequila for Convoy Split
+- Portraits:
+  - Jedah and Duma by L95
+  - Zopyrus by RandomWizard and Levin64
+  - all others by hypergammaspaces or IS
 - Battle Animations:
-  - Alm, Villagers, Sniper, Pirate (F), Dread Fighter, Gold Knight and Cape General by Nura
+  - Alm, Villagers, Snipers, Pirate (F), Dread Fighter, Wyvern Lord, Gold Knight and Cape General by Nura
   - Pirate (M) Repalette by Wan
+  - Berserker (M) by BwdYeti
+  - Berserker (F) by serif, eCut, Skitty, and Pikmin1211
   - Soldier by Alusq
   - Mercenary and Armor Knight by Team SALVAGED
   - Caped Baron by Iscaneus, Nuramon and Leo_Link